FDA authorizes second booster shots for adults age 50 and older - KTVZ

 Dr. Megan Ranney, an emergency medicine physician who is the academic dean of Brown University’s School of Public Health, says that throughout the pandemic, officials have been faced with making policy before they’ve had enough evidence to back it.
 Ranney sees this as another example.

-She says, honestly, it’s not clear everybody needs a fourth dose right now.
-But having these approvals in place will provide flexibility to roll more boosters out quickly if they’re needed.
+She says it’s not clear whether everybody needs a fourth dose right now, but having these approvals in place will provide flexibility to roll more boosters out quickly if they’re needed.

 Much of the evidence examining the safety and effectiveness of a second booster shot comes from Israel, which has been recommending a fourth dose of coronavirus vaccine to adults age 18 and older since the end of January.